BlankParenthesis/PxlsNetworking/extensions/user_bans.md

 ## /users/{user_id}/bans
 ### GET
-Information on every ban that has been issued to the specified user.
+Lists all bans issued to a user.
 #### Response
 A Paginated List of Ban objects.
 ##### Errors